Mental Health

 Boredom Series — Episode 2 | 10

-In 2014, researchers from the universities of Virginia and Harvard conducted a simple experiment: leaving people alone in an empty room, with no phone, no book, no nothing, for 15 minutes.
-Their only instruction: to think.
+In 2014, researchers from the universities of Virginia and Harvard conducted a simple experiment: leaving people alone in an empty room, with no phone, no book, no anything, for 15 minutes.
+Their only instruction: think.

-Before starting, each participant had tested an electric shock to the ankle.
+Before starting, each participant had tested an electrical shock to the ankle.
 All of them had rated it as unpleasant.
-Some had said they would pay to never experience it again.
+Some had said they would pay to never feel it again.

 Then they were left alone with their thoughts.
 67% of the men pressed the button.
 25% of the women did too.
 One participant shocked himself 190 times in a quarter of an hour.